Madame Solario (film): Background

 Féret had for a long time considered making a film based on Der Erwählte (The Holy Sinner) by Thomas Mann, a subject concerning love between a brother and sister, as well as on the anonymous French source which had inspired Mann's 1951 novel.
-He also read Anna, soror, an 1981 novel by Marguerite Yourcenar, this leading him on to the work by Gladys Huntington which had been one of Yourcenar's favourite books.
+He also read Anna, soror, a 1981 novel by Marguerite Yourcenar, this leading him on to the work by Gladys Huntington which had been one of Yourcenar's favourite books.
 Forbidden love is depicted in a hidebound society, within the small upper-class world at a resort on Lake Como, where the siblings become tangled in their web.
 He met Bernard Cohen, a journalist-translator passionate about the novel, who assisted him greatly, notably in obtaining the rights for the book.

 In his film Mystère Alexina Féret had worked with the private journal of the hermaphrodite Herculine Barbin, condemned to emmesh herself in another identity, where the theme of the social relationship between love outside of rules, and those who impose the rules.

 The character of Madame Solario also intrigued the director Joseph Losey, who put her as one of his three favourtie fictional heroines, alongside Clea by Lawrence Durrell and Anna Karenina.

 The Hollywood producer Daniel Selznick had shown interest in bringing Huntington's work to the big screen during her lifetime.

 Sister and brother find themselves confronted by the organized, regulated social class, which indulges all the immoralities provided they are not seen or spoken.
 The novel had an especial appeal for him as it was fierce critic of an utterly privileged yet rotten milieu, obsessed with outward appearance; leaning on this theme avoided making the incestuous relation just a romantic story but demonstrated that in the end the relationship was the result of suffocation and past trauma.

 Natalia retains the awkwardness of adolescence, given the trauma she experienced but which "she hides behind her veiled beauty".
 The Russian is a wealthy, brutal and unbending man while Bernard is a young English virgin madly in love with Natalia; Eugène is "the accursed brother, a decadent Delon, pushy, seductive, making dangerous connections with all the attractive women he meets".

 Féret felt he was quite faithful to the novel, with the same characters, same narrative structure, plus the ambiguity and refusal to romanticize the love story.
-He was happy to follow the novel and its ambiguity although he felt that he made things clearer in the film: that these two have suffered traumatic in the past which have led to their behaviour but in an open way without violence, or excess.
+He was happy to follow the novel and its ambiguity although he felt that he made things clearer in the film: that these two have suffered traumatic events in the past which have led to their behaviour but in an open way without violence, or excess.

 The director expressed a general dislike for realist acting which is often automatic, reflexes, clichés, preferring "distance and listening to what is written".
 Stévenin created a somewhat "comic, electric, exciting" portrayal.
 Descours was "precise, incisive, receptive" to Féret's advice.
 Madame Solario remains enigmatic, impossible to fit in a social mold, and as in the novel we do not know what will happen to her.